Fighting for an impartial and independent federal judiciary that protects the civil and human rights of all people

 Supreme Court Blocks Addition of Untested Citizenship Question to 2020 Census

 WASHINGTON – Vanita Gupta, president and CEO of The Leadership Conference Education Fund, issued the following statement after the Supreme Court ruled to block the addition of the citizenship question from the 2020 Census:

 Courts Change Lives

 While Congress makes the laws, it is the federal courts that interpret and uphold those laws as they see fit.
-While you may never set foot in a courtroom, what happens behind those doors can have a direct impact on your life and the lives of those around you.
+While you may never enter a courtroom, what happens behind those doors can have a direct impact on your life and the lives of those around you.